UK school building

 4. Navigate to that council’s website and look for the ‘Education’ or ‘Schools Admissions’ section.

-This is your starting point.
+Here’s your starting point.
 You’ll find application deadlines, admissions criteria for different schools, and contact information.
-I recommend bookmarking this page as soon as you find it.
+Bookmark this page as soon as you find it.
+You can find the official tool here: Find your local council on GOV.UK.

 Feature US School District UK Local Authority / MAT